oracle/tribuo/docs/FAQs.md

 applying it to data from a completely different domain (i.e. applying an MNIST model to text classification) as the feature spaces will be misaligned: not only will there be a different number of features, but they'll have different names, too.
-Since this situation results in an absense of valid features in the supplied Example, Tribuo's predict methods will throw a RuntimeException.
+Since this situation results in an absence of valid features in the supplied Example, Tribuo's predict methods will throw a RuntimeException.

 ### Why are the model outputs "Predictions"?
 Why not use arrays?